invertase/react-native-firebase/pages/quick-start/index.md

 This guide makes the following assumptions

 - you have already installed the required development dependencies described on the React Native [getting started](https://facebook.github.io/react-native/docs/getting-started) documentation.
-- you have Firebase project
+- you have an active Firebase project

-If you don't already have a Firebase console project, visit from the following guide first - you can resume integrating at the bottom of the guide;
+If you do not already have a Firebase project on the Firebase console, visit the following guide first.

 <Grid>
 	<Block
-		title="Create a Firebase project"
+		title="Creating a Firebase Project"
 		to="/quick-start/create-firebase-project"
 		icon="forward"
 		color="#4CAF50"
 	>
-		Creating a Firebase project on the Firebase Console
+		Creating a new Firebase project on the Firebase Console.
   	</Block>
 </Grid>

 ## Choose your integration path

+You can get started with Firebase in React Native using one of the following options:

 <Grid>
 	<Block
-		title="Quick Start: New Project"
+		title="New Projects"
 		to="/quick-start/new-project"
 		icon="fiber_new"
 		color="#4CAF50"